luslab/oz-bulk-rnaseq/I. Splicing Analysis.md

 ```

 ## Coverage for introns of interest
-To perform the more focussed analysis on the 167 retained introns identified using VAST-tools, use `import_VARTOOLS.R` script located in `/home/camp/ziffo/working/oliver/scripts/intron_retention` to be run in R which calculates a ratio of intron sequence coverage and surrounding exons.
+To perform the a focussed analysis of the 167 retained introns identified using VAST-tools, use `import_VARTOOLS.R` script located in `/home/camp/ziffo/working/oliver/scripts/intron_retention` to be run in R which calculates a ratio of intron sequence coverage and surrounding exons.

 1. First check that the gene where the event is occurring is expressed.
 2. Then check the event exhibits a change over time of at least 10%.